git-alhabib/pacb-ni/README.md

-# pacb-ni
-PAC Bayseian Bounds on Noise Invariance
+# PAC Bayseian Bounds on Noise Invariance

+### Setup
+Run poetry to install all dependencies.